komledott/flesk/README.md

 This class initially sets the `dl`(s) to have a css style of `display: flex`, and dynamically wraps a `div` around the groups of defintion terms and data.

-There is also a built in method for formatting any elements inside the definition list, by setting class(es) og just plain css.
+There is also a built in method for formatting any elements inside the definition list, by setting class(es) or just plain css.

 # h2 Example A